 This is a very important skill that will help a child’s ability to learn well in group environments, and within the family unit.
 As an active listener your child will be ready to excel in school and in the world as a professional.

 3. Improves visual memory.

-This is a wonderful way for children to develop vivid imaginations which also help develop visualization in the mind.
-With the overuse of electronic devices, many children have lost the ability to think for themselves and imaginations are not as vivid as they 0nce were.
+This is a wonderful way for children to develop vivid imaginations, which also helps develop visualization in the mind.
+With the overuse of electronic devices, many children have lost the ability to think for themselves and imaginations are not as vivid as they once were.
 Reading aloud to your children helps to cultivate the invaluable resource of imaginative thinking!

 4. Is instrumental in early brain development in fetuses and infants.

 Studies continue to show that babies who are read to in utero and after birth stimulate early brain development and help foster critical thinking skills.